WoloschakLab/GeneralCode/Analysis_of_Sequence_Variants_in_Clones_Generated_from_ME180_Cells_by_Genome_Editing/README.md

-# Analysis of Sequence Variants in ME180 Cells
+# Analysis of Sequence Variants in Clones Generated from ME180 Cells by Genome Editing

-This folder contains files related to the analysis of sequence variants in ME180 cells using genome editing.
+This folder contains files related to the analysis of sequence variants in ME180 cells and clones using genome editing.